Anhedoniczz/ReconZ/README.md

 XSS Payloads are from Lostsec Channel <3
 You can check the waf type using wappalyzer and replace xss payloads based on that.

+Also feel free to change SQLI payloads in ErrorSQLPayloads.txt, just add the list of your choice and it will work perfectly fine.

 Creds to authors of used tools: